Deconfounded Image Captioning: A Causal Retrospect: Introduction

-Recently, our vision-language community has paid more and more attention to dataset bias.
+} \IEEEPARstart{R}{ecently}, our vision-language community has paid more and more attention to dataset bias.
 On one hand, it shows that we have already achieved impressive or even super-human performances on many benchmark leader-boards.
-On the other hand, it also shows that we do not actually believe in these ``super-human'' systems due to the obvious dataset bias, \eg, image captioners are likely to discriminate what they see~\cite{hendricks2018women} (\eg, generating ``man'' instead of ``woman'' when it is actually a woman snowboards) and hallucinate what they do not see~\cite{rohrbach2018object} (\eg, generating ``sitting on bench'' when only seeing people talking on the phone); VQA agents usually answer ``Yes'' when asked ``Are the apples red?'' even without a look at the image~\cite{goyal2017making}.
-Our efforts on confronting the bias have evolved from diagnosis --- collecting new datasets~\cite{johnson2017clevr,goyal2017making,agrawal2018don,sharma2018conceptual} --- to treatment --- designing unbiased models~\cite{hendricks2018women,cadene2019rubi}.
+On the other hand, it also shows that we do not actually believe in these ``super-human'' systems due to the obvious dataset bias, \eg, image captioners are likely to imply gender discrimination~\cite{hendricks2018women} (\eg, generating ``a man'' instead of ``a woman'' even through the image actually shows ``a woman is snowboarding'') and hallucinate what they do not see~\cite{rohrbach2018object} (\eg, generating ``sitting on the bench'' when only seeing people talking on the phone); VQA agents usually answer ``Yes'' when being asked ``Are the apples red?'' even without a look at the image~\cite{goyal2017making}.